pennydrago/cerulean-coast/README.md

 - JavaScript
 - React

-### Instructions for phase 2 project without json server (to display bookings data stored in current browser session only)
+### Instructions for phase 2 project without json server (to display bookings data in browser only)

 1. Install Node.js v16 and set as the default version:
 ```bash